 My experience tells me that there is a limit to the usefulness of algorithms and automation, neither of which are likely ever to equal the potential of human creativity and ingenuity.

 That’s not to say all people are necessarily creative or ingenious.
 Just that to unlock their potential you need to be aware that people are not all the same.
 They each have their own particular workplace personas

-To understand these personas, and their strengths and weaknesses, and how to adjust management styles to suit, I use four major tools–
+To understand personas, their strengths and weaknesses, and how to adjust management styles to suit, I use four major tools–

 - Maslow’s hierarchy of needs framework